iGlitch/MinimaLauncher/README.md

 MinimaLauncher
 ==============

-A very simple disc booter for Wii/vWii based off FIX94's code
+A disc booter with no UI for Wii/vWii.
+Supports Ocarina Codes.
 It can boot Wii and Gamecube games from the Disc slot.
-This app serves as an alternative to GeckoOS.
+(GC not for WiiU) This app serves as an alternative to GeckoOS.

-More information can be found here: http://forums.brawlminus.net/threads/release-%E3%83%AA%E3%83%AA%E3%83%BC%E3%82%B9-minimalauncher-v1-0.354/